The Rare Books Collection comprises materials considered rare because of age, uniqueness or physical beauty.

 Open Monday to Friday 9 am - 5 pm

-The collection provides a reading room for researchers and is supported by a team of Rare Books librarians.
-Please note: access to materials from the collection is only available when the information desk is staffed.
+A reading room for researchers supported by a team of Rare Books librarians, is provided.
+Please contact staff in advance to arrange access to materials from the collection.

-Items in the Rare Books Collection may not be borrowed but are available for use in the Rare Books Reading Room.
-To view materials from the Collection ask for assistance at the Rare Books information desk.
+Items in the Rare Books Collection may not be borrowed but are available for use in the Special Collections Reading Room.
+To view materials from the Collection ask for assistance at the Special Collections service point.